kentonv/dvorak-qwerty/windows/README.txt

 This program works by registering a "hook" using SetWindowsHookEx.
 This causes every keyboard event to be run through a filter function implemented by dqkeys.dll.
-The filter function filters out keys pressed while holding control or alt and generates new, fake events as if the key were typed on a Qwerty layout.
+The filter function filters out keys pressed while holding control, alt, or the Windows key and generates new, fake events as if the key were typed on a Qwerty layout.
 Unfortunately the new, fake events end up going back through the filter function, so it must intelligently recognize and not filter them to avoid an infinite loop.

 The remapping does not work with all software.
 Some software actually uses hooks of its own to read input, and these hooks may be executed before the